coreos/docs/os/booting-on-brightbox.md

 # Running CoreOS {{site.brightbox-version}} on Brightbox Cloud

-CoreOS is currently in heavy development and actively being tested.
 These instructions will walk you through running a CoreOS cluster on Brightbox.
 This guide uses the [Brightbox CLI](http://brightbox.com/docs/guides/cli/getting-started/) but you can also use the [Brightbox Manager](http://brightbox.com/docs/guides/manager/).

-## Firewall Policy
+## Firewall policy

 First of all, let’s create a server group to put the new servers into: